Y2K aesthetic: Characteristics

-Digital cameras were becoming mainstream during the 2000’s and is commonly associated with the Y2K aesthetic.
+Digital cameras were becoming mainstream during the 2000s and are commonly associated with the Y2K aesthetic.

 Y2K is a retrofuturistic aesthetic, taking notable influence from design trends of the 1970s.
 Bright colors such as lime, orange, and hot pink are often paired with sleek whites and metallic chrome.
-Animal prints and psychedelic patterns are a holdover from the '90s, often in the aforementioned bright colors.
-Technology of the era, such as computers and game consoles, often featured clear accents, or were entirely made of translucent casing in vibrant colors, sometimes with glitter included.
+Animal prints and psychedelic patterns are a holdover from the 1990s, often in the aforementioned bright colors.
+Technology of the era, such as computers and game consoles, often featured clear accents, or were entirely made of translucent casing in vibrant colors, while sometimes including glitter.
 Graphic design often features gradients, chunky or rounded fonts, 3D elements, and metallic or glossy effects.

 Popular furniture in Y2K interior design includes butterfly chairs, bean bags, and anything inflatable.
-Other decor is often whimsical or playful, with staples being lava lamps, canopies and beaded curtains.
+Other decor is often whimsical or playful, with staples being lava lamps, canopies, and beaded curtains.
 Numerous throw pillows are also frequently used to decorate rooms.
 Out-of-date 2000s technology like flip phones, old computers, and digital cameras are sometimes used as decor.
 Fashion features much more overt sci-fi influence, with common elements including PVC clothing, futuristic sunglasses, tracksuits, platform shoes, and wearable technology.
-Y2K may also borrow elements of the McBling aesthetic, with which it is sometimes conflated.
+Y2K may also borrow elements from McBling aesthetic, which is sometimes conflated.

+Related terms

+In 2022, Office magazine stated that the term "New Nostalgia", described as "a trend wistful of the Y2K era", is often associated with musician PinkPantheress, who had originally coined the phrase in 2021 as a genre to describe her sound.